ediparquantum/VeriQuEST.jl/README.md

   graph = Graph(num_vertices)
 ```

 Define the flow.
-As long a qubit index is inputted and a bubit index is ouputed, any function will do.
-Note that Julia is index starting from $1$, but QuEST (the quantum simulator) is in C and indexed from $0$.
+As long a qubit index is inputted and a qubit index is ouputed, any function will do.
+Note that Julia is indexed starting from $1$, but QuEST (the quantum simulator) is in C and indexed from $0$.

-The `forward_flow` function takes a present qubit and return the next qubit according to the flow.
+The `forward_flow` function takes a present qubit and returns the next qubit according to the flow.
 ```julia
 function forward_flow(vertex)
     # Define function or data structure to output new vertex index